epics-containers/epics-containers.github.io/docs/user/tutorials/setup_workstation.rst

 -------

 You are not required to use the tools above to develop with epics-containers.
 If you have your own preferred code editor you can use that.
-If you prefer not to work inside a container to do development that is also a possibility.

 See these how-to pages for more information:

 - `own_editor`
-- `no_devcontainer`

 Platform Support
 ----------------